 What kind of logo design could promote Roseland School District’s message?

 Roseland School District is located in Santa Rosa, CA. The student body regularly contains kids from low-income families who struggle to get enough to eat on a daily basis.
 The superintendent told me that they just “love the kids so hard” and want to help the best they can.
-This project was to create a graphic for them that represented this firm love and care for privileged youth.
+This project was to create a graphic for them that represented this firm love and care for underprivileged youth.
 The design would be used in various ways so that staff and faculty could show-off their pride and concern for kids in Roseland.

 Software & Resources Used

 The Final Product

 The final design uses the rose, a common symbol for Santa Rosa, placed in an energetic rendering of the word “Love”.
 Leaves, thorns, and typography rounds-off an implied heart-shape.

 This project was a process of research, sketching, and digital tracing and refinement.

 Various logos and reference images were pulled to find examples to inspire potential ideas.